 Here’s a thorough description of the natural resource depletion causes, consequences, and solutions.

-Causes of Depletion of Natural Non- Renewable Resources
+What are the Causes of Depletion of Non- Renewable Resources?

 More than seven billion people make up the total world population and, currently, the total earth population is growing.
 This has become a key factor in the acceleration of natural resource depletion.
 A rise in population is increasing the need for capital and the required conditions to support it.
 It also leads to heightened ecological pollution.
 Further research suggests that developing countries are rapidly using natural resources such as coal to industrialize and sustain their ever-increasing population.
 Therefore, the depletion of non-renewable natural resources must continue with the population rise.